wolf81/SpeechToAudioFile/README.md

 # SpeechToAudioFile
 Simple (quick &amp; dirty) tool to convert some text into an AIFF file using Apple's Speech Synthesiser.

+Configure the following 3 switches when converting a file:

+- -t "text to translate"
+- -o "path to output file"
+- -l "locale to use for translation"

 I use this project with a small Ruby script to parse some JSON files and convert the appropriate strings into audio files.

 ``` ruby